-TEKNOVISUELL EXPERIENCE DETAIL #5, VIRTUAL MATERIAL SERIES, public installation, Otis College of Art and Design Admissions Office, Los Angeles, California, 2017.
-The Teknovisuell Experience works are part of a larger body of work titled Virtual Material.
-The images in Virtual Material involve several layers in the materiality of the image, systems and processes in imaging, the vision-body relationship, and ways civilisations form understandings of nature.
+TEKNOVISUELL EXPERIENCE, 2015 – 2017, Teknovisuell Experience involves several layers in the materiality of the image, systems and processes in imaging, the vision-body relationship, and ways civilisations form understandings of nature.
 From an empirical, materialist philosophical standpoint, the works reflect on age-old discussions between Platonic and Sophist ideas, and the places spiritual and scientific ideas are permitted.
 Through the emphasis on the ethereal nature of screen-based technologies, the Teknovisuell Experience Details take-up these conversations both through the processes in which they were created and in the results of the viewers interactions and memories with images.
 By engaging the physical body with the vision, the distance in viewing engages viewers’ bodies in the opportunity to look at processes otherwise invisible to users of screen-based technology, but evident to builders of technology such as R&D, the coder, manufacturer and marketer.
 The details in Teknovisuell Experience were composed of the decomposition of images up and downloaded through social media channels; 7 times for each image.
 The final images reconstitute a representation, highlighting the way images become a form of cultural ritualisation.
 By further manipulating the image to highlight degraded visual qualities, and print at large scale or clip sections out as fragments, the various installation formats available engage viewers in contemplation of the areas in an increasingly liquid society.
 The scale and application of the image evokes motifs and patterns found in traditions of totems and textiles.
 Still images applied as wall coverings, pillars, scrolls or flags.
 Digital gifs of the images afford exhibition on screens and move static light reflections, creating visually ghostly movements.

-Isen, film photography to digitised gif, 2015.
-The change of the climate has been in the news since I was a child.
-In my interest in finding errors in human perception and studying nature for its cues about reality, I wondered if I could use visible material today to understand the natural forces that exist.
+ISEN, film photography to digitised and looped gif, 2015.
+Isen, from old languages meaning vigorous, strong instrument, or holy metal.
+The direct positive film exposure of coastal waters rising and repeating appear as ice on screen, looping.
+The GIF is a Daoist understanding of the way power dynamics playout on illuminated screens.
+Climate change has been in the news since before I was born including forecasts for ice ages and cataclysmic end of the world stories.
+During my lifetime the story has been focused on icemelt, heating, and intensified weather patterns.
+In my interest in finding errors in human perception, logic, and studying nature for its cues about reality, I wondered if I could use visible material today to understand the natural forces that exist.
 I used medium format film, scanned it, and used the negative impression of the scan to depict forms visible at a beach.
-It could be any beach, and in the inverted visual appearance, in the arctic.
-Though the photographs were made in the San Francisco area of California, inverting the values of the waves coming in and out of the bay, show the ebbs and flows of water, tide, and forms along the cost.
-The artwork is part of a larger body of worked titled Virtual Material which includes, images, gifs, and video.
+The forms presented could really be any beach, and in the inverted negative visual appearance, a scene in the arctic.
+Though the photographs were made in Half Moon Bay, California, inverting the values of the waves flowing in and out, show the tidal ebbs and flows of water along the cost.
+The artwork is part of a larger body of worked titled Virtual Material which includes, images, gifs, and videos.